-As an award-winning journalist, author, and historian, Garrett M. Graff has spent more than a dozen years covering politics, technology, and national security.
-Today, he serves as the director of the Aspen Institute’s cybersecurity and technology program, and is a frequent contributor to Wired, Longreads, and CNN.
-He’s written for publications from Esquire to Rolling Stone to the New York Times, edited two of Washington’s most prestigious magazines, Washingtonian and POLITICO Magazine, and has had his reporting featured on shows like The Late Show with Stephen Colbert and Last Week Tonight with John Oliver.
-As in his writing, Graff’s talks leverage his instinct for hard fact with his imaginative consideration of the history that underpins our present—and future.
-When it comes to understanding the real-world ramifications of the Mueller Report, Graff is the journalist, with firsthand access to all the power players involved.
-When Graff speaks, nothing his says is speculative.
-It comes straight from the horse’s mouth.
+As an award-winning journalist, Graff is a frequent contributor to Wired, Longreads, and CNN.
+He’s also written for publications from Esquire to Rolling Stone to the New York Times, edited two of Washington’s most prestigious magazines, Washingtonian and POLITICO Magazine, and has had his reporting featured on shows like The Late Show with Stephen Colbert and Last Week Tonight with John Oliver.
+As in his writing, Graff’s talks leverage his instinct for hard facts with his imaginative consideration of the history that underpins our present—and future.

 Democracy Under Attack American Politics Today, At Home and Abroad